survanetwork/BadWordBlocker/README.md

 - **BLOCK SAME MESSAGES** Show a warning to the player if he tries to send the same message twice
 - **PREVENT SPAM** Prevent spam by preventing the player to send messages in an interval shorter than specified in the config
 - **ANTI CAPS** Filter messages containing too much uppercase letters
+- **BLOCK ADDRESSES** Prevent sending IP addresses, websites/domains and e-mail addresses into the chat
+- **IMPORT LISTS** Import profanity word list from internet sources right into the plugin's config
+- **ADVANCED FILTERING** Not only check chat messages, but also private messages or text on placed signs

 ## 🖱 Usage
 All settings can be changed in the `config.yml`-file, there are no commands: